manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Safe_Links.md

     - body of the message: **Please click on me for free toys from TailSpin Toys.**

-11. Select the text that you added in the body of the message.
+6. Select the text that you added in the body of the message.

-12. Below the body of the message is a long row of formatting icons.
-Select the **Insert hyperlink** icon, which depicts two overlapping circles.
+7. Below the body of the message is a long row of formatting icons.
+Select the **Insert link** icon, which depicts two overlapping circles.

-13. In the **Insert link** window, the text that you highlighted in the body of the message should be displayed in the **Display as** field.
+8. In the **Insert link** window, the text that you highlighted in the body of the message should be displayed in the **Display as** field.
 In the **Web address (URL)** field, enter the following URL: **http://tailspintoys.com/aboutus/freetoys**.

-14. Select **OK**.
+9. Select **OK**.

-15. In the body of the email, the message should still be selected.
+10. In the body of the email, the message should still be selected.
 Click anywhere in the body of the message to remove the highlighting.
 The color of the text should now be blue, and it should be underlined, indicating that this message is hyperlinked to a URL.

-16. Select either **Send** button (top or bottom of the form).
+11. Select either **Send** button (top or bottom of the form).

-17. You now want to go the MOD Administrator&#39;s Inbox in Outlook and validate whether the ATP policy you created in the prior task worked on the email that you just sent from Holly to the MOD Administrator.<br/>
+12. You now want to go the MOD Administrator's Inbox in Outlook and validate whether the Safe Links policy you created in the prior task worked on the email that you just sent from Holly to the MOD Administrator.<br/>

     To do this, you must first switch the Client 2 VM (**LON-CL2**).

-18. Log into the LON-CL2 VM as the **Admin** account by entering **Pa55w.rd** in the **Password** field.
+13. Log into the LON-CL2 VM as the **Admin** account by entering **Pa55w.rd** in the **Password** field.

-19. Select the **Microsoft Edge** icon in the taskbar, maximize the window and then enter the following URL in the address bar: **https://outlook.office365.com**
+14. Select the **Microsoft Edge** icon in the taskbar, maximize the window and then enter the following URL in the address bar: **https://outlook.office365.com**

-20. In the **Sign-in** window, enter **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.
+15. In the **Sign-in** window, enter **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.

-21. In the **Enter password** window, enter the tenant password provided by your lab hosting provider and select **Sign in**.
+16. In the **Enter password** window, enter the tenant password provided by your lab hosting provider and select **Sign in**.

-22. Close the **Let Microsoft Edge save and fill your password for this site next time?** banner by selecting **Never**.
+17. Close the **Let Microsoft Edge save and fill your password for this site next time?** banner by selecting **Never**.

-23. On the **Stay signed in?** dialog box, select the **Don't show this again** check box and then select **Yes.**
+18. On the **Stay signed in?** dialog box, select the **Don't show this again** check box and then select **Yes.**

-24. You will have to navigate through a series of **Welcome** windows.
-Continue selecting the right arrow (**>**) until you reach the final window, and then select **Get started**.
+19. In the **Welcome** windows, select the X in the upper right corner to close the window.

-25. In the MOD Administrator&#39;s **Inbox**, open the email that was sent by Holly.
+20. In the MOD Administrator's **Inbox**, open the email that was sent by Holly.

-26. When you hover over the blue link that appears in the body of the email, you can see a long URL in the bottom of the browser window; this URL starts with **https://namXX.safelinks.protection.outlook.com** (wehre XX is a number assigned to the policy) <br/>
+21. Select the hyperlink in the body of the message to open it.

+22. If a window opens indicating the new browser recommended by Microsoft is here, select **No thanks**.

-27. Select the hyperlink in the body of the message to open it.
-A new tab should open in your **Edge** browser that takes you to the URL you just saw in the prior step.
-This site should display the following warning message: **This website has been blocked per your organization's URL policy.** This not only indicates that opening this website might not be safe, but it also verifies that the ATP Safe Links policy you just created is working properly.
+23. A new tab should open in your **Edge** browser that takes you to the URL you just saw in the prior step.
+This site should display the following warning message: **This website has been blocked per your organization's URL policy.** This not only indicates that opening this website might not be safe, but it also verifies that the Safe Links policy you just created is working properly.

-28. Leave the Client 2 VM open and leave Outlook open to the MOD Administrator's Inbox for the next lab.
+24. Leave the Client 2 VM open and leave Outlook open to the MOD Administrator's Inbox for the next lab.

 # End of Lab 2